Will Holmgren, University of Arizona, 2014-2016.

 Location objects are convenient containers for latitude, longitude,

-timezone, and altitude data associated with a particular
+time zone, and altitude data associated with a particular geographic

 Location objects support the print method.